compulim/message-port-rpc/README.md

 We are professional developers.
 Our philosophy makes this package easy to use.

 - Standards: we use [`MessagePort`](https://developer.mozilla.org/en-US/docs/Web/API/MessagePort) and [Structured Clone Algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) as-is
-- Airtight: we wrap everything in their own `MessagePort`, no multiplexing = no leaking
+- Airtight: we wrap everything in their own `MessagePort`, no multiplexing = no crosstalks
 - Small scope: one `MessagePort` host one function only, more flexibility on building style
-- Simple: you know how to write it
+- Simple: you almost know how to write this package
 - Maintainability: we relies heavily on tooling and automation to maintain this package

 ## Contributions